Disclosure of origin requirements in the patents regime

 About the consultation

-A discussion document on possible options to introduce a disclosure of origin requirement in the patents regime was released for consultation over September-December 2018.
+A discussion document on possible options to introduce a disclosure of origin requirement to the New Zealand patents regime was released for consultation over September-December 2018.

 We held a workshop in Wellington in November 2018 to discuss patent disclosure of origin requirements.